 Hello my name is Brandy, and I am a control freak.
-I want things done the right way and by the right way I mean my way.
-I’m a tad bit OCD, my shirts get hung on white hangers and my pants on blue hangers and if you try to help me and mess it up I will be kind to you but will secretly go back and correct every single thing that is wrong when you’re not looking.
+I want things done the right way, and by the right way I mean my way.
+I’m a tad bit OCD.
+My shirts get hung on white hangers, my pants on blue hangers, and if you try to help me and mess it up I will be kind to you but will secretly go back and correct every single thing that is wrong when you are not looking.

-While visiting with my friend Andy, who I haven’t seen in over 8 years, we began talking about relationships.
-I was telling him that my heart is stuck in Dallas.
-Physically, I may be leaving for Korea in a couple of weeks but emotionally, my heart is not ready to go yet.
-As Andy and I were speaking, he really encouraged me by reminding me that in the next 12 months, God is going to do wonderful and amazing things in my life.
-My walk with Him will be strengthened and my heart will be changed and transformed and when God is done writing this chapter of my life I will have so much more to offer the man I will marry because I will be a much better woman than the one I am right now.
+As I’ve prepared to leave for Korea, I met with a friend who spent some time teaching there.
+I haven’t seen Andy in over 8 years, but I’m so glad we made time to connect.
+Our long hiatus inevitably led us to give each other an update on our relationships (or lack thereof for me at least).
+I shared with Andy that my heart is stuck in Dallas.
+Physically, I may be leaving for Korea in a couple of weeks, but emotionally, my heart is not ready to go yet.
+As Andy and I were speaking, he reminded me that in the next 12 months, God is going to do wonderful and amazing things in my life.
+My walk with Him will be strengthened and my heart will be changed and transformed.
+When God is done writing this chapter of my life I will have so much more to offer the man I will marry because I will be a much better woman than the one I could be right now.
 I love thinking about how God is going to grow me over the next 12 months.
-I know He has a plan far greater than anything I can imagine and I am so thankful.
+I know He has a plan far greater than anything I can imagine.
 In everything we go through we are to praise the Lord and be thankful because it is all a part of His plan for our lives.
 So, in the midst of the hurt and heartache, I will continue to be thankful for where the Lord has me right now and where He is taking me next.